KorayErkan/tw-portfolio/musescore-help/how-to-create-a-bass-part-in-musescore.md

-# How To Enter A Bass Line In MuseScore
+# How To Create A Bass Part In MuseScore

 By [John Saysitall](mailto:john.saysitall@great-documents.com)